Shinoyx/rk9guide/README.md

 SCRIPT BY SHINOYX -
 For private use only.
 Credits to teralove and soler91 for their VS guides

+Please report any issues to me either here or on discord :)

 # COMMANDS
 Only usable in the RK9 Map.
 Using of commands outside map will return undefine command.
 - !rk9 to toggle module (DEFAULT: ON)